r4j4h/crossfilter-ma/README.md

 - Ensure requirements are provided on your page
   - crossfilter
   - reductio
-- Copy `dist/crossfilter.ma.js` to your scripts directory and provide it on your page
+- Copy `crossfilter.ma.js` to your scripts directory and provide it on your page
 - Use it!

 How to Use
 ----

-Take your crossfilter
+Here's a starting example:

 ```
 var data = [
     {date: "2011-11-14T16:17:54Z", quantity: 2, total: 190, tip: 100, type: "tab"},
     {date: "2011-11-14T16:20:19Z", quantity: 2, total: 190, tip: 100, type: "tab"},